riferrei/is-using-kop-a-good-idea/README.md

 Is Using KoP (Kafka-On-Pulsar) a Good Idea?
 ===========================================

 Building microservices around Apache Kafka is your job, and life is great.
 One day, you hear community members talking about some neat Apache Pulsar features, and get you intrigued.
-I mean, we all love Kafka, but you can't avoid wondering if migrate one of your projects to Pulsar is a good idea.
+I mean, we all love Kafka, but you can't avoid wondering if migrating one of your projects to Pulsar is a good idea.
 Then it happens.
 You find Pulsar supports Kafka clients natively via a [protocol handler](https://github.com/apache/pulsar/wiki/PIP-41:-Pluggable-Protocol-Handler) called KoP: [Kafka-On-Pulsar](https://github.com/streamnative/kop).

 This gets you pumped.
 Is that it?
 Can I go ahead and simply point my microservices to Pulsar and be a hero with this migration?
 But you must be responsible; and history says you shouldn't believe migrations like this are refactoring free.
-Reason you may get interested in what this repository offers.
+This is why you may get interested in what this repository offers.
 To prove that KoP is worth your time, use it in scenarios that would really put the technology to stress, going way beyond the bread-and-buttter of producing and consuming messages.
 Follow the instructions below to test KoP in the following scenarios:

 - **Microservice built for Apache Kafka**: microservice written in [Spring Boot](https://spring.io/projects/spring-boot), that connects to a "Kafka Cluster" using two endpoints exposed by Apache Pulsar with KoP enabled.